The official language and the spoken language.

 Other languages commonly encountered.

 English is also widely spoken on Bonaire.
-Current American magazines and books are available in several bookstores.
-And, while there are local Dutch and Papiamentu language newspapers, there isn’t currently an English-language equivalent, other than the semi-monthly The Bonaire Reporter newspaper and the Bonaire Insider online news.
-Trans World Radio, an international Christian radio station located on Bonaire also offers hourly news at AM 800.
+While there are local Dutch and Papiamentu language newspapers, there isn’t currently an English-language equivalent, other than the semi-monthly The Bonaire Reporter newspaper and the Bonaire Insider online news.
 English is the primary language of 2.8% of the population.

 Spanish-speaking visitors and residents of Bonaire shouldn’t have much problem either, as the Papiamentu language has strong Spanish roots, and is close enough that one can make oneself understood when speaking Spanish.
 Spanish is the main language of 11.8% of the people.